mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

     This changes the background color for any HTML element with the `card` class.

 **Tip:** You can also test your CSS live by editing the CSS attributes in the "Elements" panel.
-For example, temporarily add `background: blue; note that this change will be lost upon reloading the page.
+For example, temporarily add `background: blue;`.
+Note that this change will be lost upon reloading the page.

 ![Temporary changes](../../assets/user_guides/custom_css/temporary-changes.png)